nevercodealone/nca-social-media-post-generator/README.md

 - **Description Generator**: Creates detailed descriptions (approx. 1500 characters) in three paragraphs
 - **Copy-to-Clipboard**: Convenient buttons for copying transcript, title, and description
 - **Automatic Cleanup**: Removes single characters at the end of transcripts (common error in automatic transcription)
+- **AI Fallback**: Automatically switches to Claude when Google Gemini is unavailable or rate-limited

 ## Installation